What is life insurance?

 We have a range of options to help you protect your family's future.
 There is no cash-in value at any time.

-Our Critical Illness Plan pays out a lump sum if you or your child are diagnosed with or have surgery for 1 of the 54 critical illnesses covered by our plan.
+Our Critical Illness Plan pays out a lump sum if you're diagnosed with or have surgery for 1 of the 53 critical illnesses covered by our plan.

 Cover: Up to £1,000,000